billpine/ApalachicolaOyster/README.md

 Extract_all_waterdata_code.R

 - Master water data extraction code.
-Extracted water data from watrData package in R and summarized for use in master analyses code.
+Extracted water data from waterData package in R and summarized for use in master analyses code.
 -----------------------------------------------------------------------------------------------------

 Full correlations all variables.R